CivilServiceUSA/city-council-tx-austin/README.md

 __Civil Services__ is a collection of tools that make it possible for citizens to be a part of what is happening in their Local, State & Federal Governments.

-DEVELOPERS
-===

-See **[DEVELOPERS.md](DEVELOPERS.md)** for details on using this repository.
-This template, including the rest of the README below, assumes you are starting a new project from scratch, and will be using this template as a base for a new City Council.

-**NOTE:**  This project provides no actual data and should ONLY be used as a template for creating new City Council Repositories.

 City Council Data for Austin, TX
 ===